Telecominfraproject/oopt-gnpy/docs/json.rst

 ~~~~~~~~~~~~~~~~~~~

 GNPy requires a description of all channels that are propagated through the network.

+This block defines a reference channel (target input power in spans, nb of channels) which is used to design the network or correct the settings.
+It may be updated with different options --power.
+It also defines the channels to be propagated for the gnpy-transmission-example script unless a different definition is provided with ``--spectrum`` option.

 Flexgrid channel partitioning is available since the 2.7 release via the extra ``--spectrum`` option.
 In the simplest case, homogeneous channel allocation can be defined via the ``SpectralInformation`` construct which defines a spectrum of N identical carriers: